Data-Driven Quickest Change Detection in (Hidden) Markov Models: Problem Formulation

-Here the ARL measures how often we see a false alarm, and the WADD measures how many samples after the change-point are needed to raise an alarm.
-The goal is to minimize the WADD subject to a constraint on the ARL:
+Here the ARL quantifies the frequency of false alarms, and the WADD demonstrates the number of samples required to trigger an alarm.
+The objective is to minimize the WADD under the ARL constraint: